Barion Pixel

 Billing and testing for the waitlist

-Before release, the waitlist behaviour goes through a dedicated testing flow.
-We do not ship features that we have not tried ourselves.
+Every waitlist feature goes through dedicated testing before release.
+We do not deploy behaviour we have not validated in real scenarios.

 Admin control and transparency